janaSunrise/HypixelIO/README.md

 - Modern way of handling requests
 - Modern OOP based structure
-- Both Async and general support.
+- Both Async and general support
-- Simple rate handling, and caching.
+- Simple ratelimit handling, and caching
 - Elegant design with complete optimization.
 - Easy to use with a modern and simple design
 - Full 100% API coverage